 Background: The Origins of the Divide

-In the aftermath of World War II, Germany was divided into four zones controlled by the victorious Allied powers: the United States, the Soviet Union, Great Britain, and France.
-Berlin, although located within the Soviet zone, was also split into four sectors.
-This division set the stage for the eventual separation of the city.
+In the aftermath of World War II, Germany was divided into four zones controlled by the victorious Allied powers: the USA, the USSR, Great Britain, and France.
+Berlin too became divided into four sectors although it was situated in the Soviet zone of Germany.
+It served this purpose to lay the ground work for the eventual split of the city.

 The Eastern Side: The Rise of Communism